auth0/docs/articles/libraries/auth0-php/index.md

 ---
 # Auth0-PHP

-The Auth0 PHP SDK provides straight-forward and tested methods for accessing Authentication and Management API endpoints.
+The Auth0 PHP SDK provides you with methods for accessing Auth0's Authentication and Management API endpoints.

 ::: note
 The Auth0-PHP repository is [hosted on GitHub](https://github.com/auth0/auth0-PHP).
-We appreciate any and all contributions, including bug reports, enhancement proposals, and pull requests.
+We appreciate all contributions, including bug reports, enhancement proposals, and pull requests.
 :::

 ## Requirements